wowdd1/xlinkBook/README.md

-    6. share, distributed, simple, speed, flexible, intelligent, evolution (the best fecture is knowledge build knowledge, the best tool is treat thinking as central, the best result is communication with others)
+    6. share, distributed, simple, speed, flexible, intelligent, evolution (the best fecture is knowledge build knowledge, the best tool is treat thinking as central, the best result is get the best solution as quick as possible)

 install: